raiden-network/raiden/docs/onboarding.rst

 The Transport Layer
 *******************

 The Raiden Transport layer is responsible for the receiving and sending of the off-chain messages.
 The current architecture allows for a pluggable transport layer through the use of a common transport interface.
-We have two implementation of this interface.
-The deprecated `UDPTransport <https://github.com/raiden-network/raiden/blob/761bedfee2ee326401ad5ec95d55b1ab458a5213/raiden/network/transport/udp/udp_transport.py#L155>`_ and the `MatrixTransport <https://github.com/raiden-network/raiden/blob/761bedfee2ee326401ad5ec95d55b1ab458a5213/raiden/network/transport/matrix.py#L262>`_.
+We have one implementation of this interface.
+The `MatrixTransport <https://github.com/raiden-network/raiden/blob/761bedfee2ee326401ad5ec95d55b1ab458a5213/raiden/network/transport/matrix.py#L262>`_.

 Irrespective of the transport layer once a message is received it will eventually be forwarded to the `MessageHandler <https://github.com/raiden-network/raiden/blob/761bedfee2ee326401ad5ec95d55b1ab458a5213/raiden/message_handler.py#L41>`_ which will generate the proper state changes and dispatch them to the state machine described in the previous section.